arkni8/transition-group-react-component/README.md

 just straight away remove the `useEffect`.
 - nodeRef has to be assigned to the children that is getting animated.
 DO NOT FORGET TO ASSIGN the `nodeRef`.
 - Have fun!

+## How to use, you ask?

+Good question.
+And the answer isn't difficult.
+Just open the `TranstionComponent.tsx` file in Github, and start copying the whole code and pasting it wherever you plan to use it.
+Simple, right?
+Just the good ol' copying and pasting ha!